 Venice, one of Italy's top cities, is comprised of six sestieri (singular sestiere) or neighborhoods.
-The Grand Canal, the city's main waterway, not only separates these neighborhoods but also provides residents and visitors with a primary mode of transportation.
-Take a look at our sestiere map and learn more about each neighborhood, plus how to use Venice's vaporetto or public transportation system.
+The Grand Canal, which is the city's main waterway, not only separates these neighborhoods but also provides residents and visitors with a primary mode of transportation.
+Take a look at this sestiere map and learn more about each neighborhood, plus how to use Venice's vaporetto or public transportation system.

 01 of 11

 This sestiere map shows different locations throughout Venice.
 Although San Marco is the most often visited by tourists, each sestiere has its own unique character and tourist attractions.
 For tourists, be mindful that popular neighborhoods to visit are located on each side of the Grand Canal.
 Once you have decided where you want to explore, you will need to take into account various transportation options.

 The train station is located in Cannaregio.
 On the same side of the Grand Canal, you will find San Marco and Castello.
 Santa Croce, across the Grand Canal from the train station, is closest to the bus and taxi arrivals at Piazzale Roma.
 San Polo and the Dorsoduro are across the canal from St. Mark's Square.

 San Marco is in the heart of Venice and the sestiere most often visited by tourists.
 Piazza San Marco, St. Mark's Square, is Venice's main square.
 Around the square are elegant historic buildings and expensive cafes, some with live music in the evening.
 In addition, main tourist sites such as Saint Mark's Basilica, the Doge's Palace, the Campanile (bell tower), and the Correr Museum can be found in this sestiere.